aryeludmir/ceuy3013-final-project--footings/README.md

 * `"grade"` is the reinforcing steel grade.
 * `"a_s_p"` ia the allowable soil pressure in psi.
 * `"bottom_of_ftng"` is the bottom of the footing relative to the earth's surface in ft.
-This is optional with a defaukt value of `4` ft.
+This is optional with a default value of `4` ft.
 * `"wall_type"`.
 This only needs to have a value (other than null) if we are dealing with a wall footing.
 The two possible values are `"concrete"` and `"masonry"`.
 <br />***NOTE*** that if nothing is entered for `"wall_type"` and it is a wall